Humanitarian Operations And Health

 on the population,

-population migration - Monitoring of water
+• Monitoring of water

 use during planting

-and farm irrigation - Monitoring
+and farm irrigation

-of settlements - Detection
+of settlements

 of security

-threats - Monitoring
+threats

 of humanitarian